cor215/PUI2016_cor215/HW9_cor215/REAM_ME.md

 ## Task 2

 I worked with Jon and Dana.
 Together we were able to calulate the percent increase for every MTA Card Type.
 I also explered with customising pandas' data frame with css.
-Below you will see the largest steadily increase of card type usage in <span style='color:gold;'>gold,/span> and the largest steadily decrease in plered with customising pandas' data frame with css.
-Below you will see the largest steadily increase of card type usage in <span style='color:rose;'>rose</span>.
+Below you will see the largest steadily increase of card type usage in <span style='color:gold;'>gold</span> and the largest steadily decrease in <span style='color:rose;'>rose</span>.

 <img src='Percent_Increase.png' style='height:200px;' />